-I have been actively involved in music all my life.
-I started playing violin 15 years ago.
+I have been actively and enthusiastically involved in music all my life.
+I started playing violin 17 years ago.
 I never would have expected it to take me where I am today.
 It has guided me to become a confident, respectful, and creatively evolving adult.

-I teach mostly classical style violin, but do have a few students who are mainly interested in church music, pop, folk, and fiddle.
+I teach mostly classical style violin, but do have students who are mainly interested in church music, pop, folk, and fiddle.
 I love to arrange popular music for my students, and encourage this side of the violin as well as the classics.
+I have taught ages 4 to 65.

-My main focus with the violin is in a folk pop band called Saints Apollo, where I perform and arrange string parts with Kaitlin Grady, an accomplished local cellist.
+Aside from playing classical music, I also play in 4 local bands ranging from pop to Americana/bluegrass styles.
+I perform and arrange string parts with Kaitlin Grady, an accomplished local cellist.
 I am also heavily involved in the rock/pop/indie music scene in Raleigh, and I frequently provide session work in and out of the studio for local artists.
+The bands I'm in are Season & Snare, New Reveille, Modern Chorus, and Saints Apollo.

 *** Lesson Details ***